The Last of Us Part II: Critical response

-The Last of Us Part II received "universal acclaim" from critics, according to review aggregator Metacritic.
-OpenCritic's consensus called it "another masterpiece from Naughty Dog" and "a brutal, poignant, beautiful, and thrilling experience", with 95% of critics recommending the game.
+The Last of Us Part II received "universal acclaim" from critics, according to the review aggregator website Metacritic.
+OpenCritic's consensus called it "another masterpiece from Naughty Dog" and "a brutal, poignant, beautiful, and thrilling experience", with 94% of critics recommending the game.
 IGNs Jonathon Dornbush called it "a masterpiece worthy of its predecessor", noting, atop its improved gameplay, it "still makes time for a stunning, nuanced exploration of the strength and fragility of the human spirit".
 Game Informers Andy McNamara called it "the best narrative game I have played" and "a sequel unlike any other, taking video game storytelling to new heights".
 Kaity Kline of NPR wrote that it "made me very aware of the little things in my life that I take for granted, the kinds of things you don't appreciate until they're ripped away forever".
 GameSpots Kallie Plagge called it "beautiful and devastating", and wrote "the more I reflect on it, the more I appreciate the story and characters at its core".

 Game Informers McNamara felt that the writers conveyed the themes of emotions "with careful nuance and unflinching emotion".
 Destructoids Chris Carter and VG247s Kirk McKeand applauded the use of minor dialogue to echo the themes.
 Sammy Barker of Push Square particularly praised the use of flashback and overlapping stories; The Guardians Keza MacDonald concurred, describing the narrative as "emotionally effective".
 Conversely, GameRevolutions Michael Leri thought that the flashbacks were evidence of pacing problems.
 Alex Avard of GamesRadar+ felt that the narrative lost its momentum during its need to finalize every story thread.
 USgamers Kat Bailey found the latter half slow, and that the game was five hours "too long".
 Bailey also criticized the dissonance between the statement against violence and its necessity during gameplay.
 Polygons Maddy Myers and Kotakus Riley MacLeod wrote that the game repeatedly delivered its themes without allowing the player any agency in their decisions.
 Rob Zacny of Vice wrote that, despite the amount of narrative moments, "it doesn't have much to say".
 Also writing for Vice, Emanuel Maiberg drew parallels between the Israeli–Palestinian conflict and the WLF and Seraphites, and argued this was poorly considered for its allegorical representation of two equal sides.